The Clear Edge

 The Executive Summary

-Founders at $75K–$125K/month quietly burn 18–25 hours weekly and up to $378K–$618K over 6 months by overcomplicating delegation; shifting to outcome-based, autonomy-first delegation turns hires into real capacity.
+Founders at $75K–$125K/month quietly burn 18–25 hours weekly and up to $378K–$618K in 6 months by overcomplicating delegation instead of building autonomy.

 Written by Nour Boustani for $75K–$125K/month founders who want delegation that frees 15+ hours weekly without paying six figures a year for coordination tax and stalled growth.